olizilla/digital-public-infra-map/src/pages/contribute-to-the-dpi-map.md

 Use the [1 minute feedback form](https://forms.gle/k3zqfXVENMbpsKDp7) to tell us about new DPI deployments or provide information the current state of an existing deployment.

-Use the [Measuring DPI framework](https://docs.google.com/spreadsheets/d/1-G3Jmo85tABaBLyg1UPXtzUKK8NK3VH4/edit?usp=sharing&ouid=109666902899934821981&rtpof=true&sd=true) to review of the state of DPI in your country of interest, and [share with with us](https://forms.gle/k3zqfXVENMbpsKDp7)
+Use the [Measuring DPI framework](https://docs.google.com/spreadsheets/d/1-G3Jmo85tABaBLyg1UPXtzUKK8NK3VH4/edit?usp=sharing&ouid=109666902899934821981&rtpof=true&sd=true) to review of the state of DPI in your country of interest, and [share it with us](https://forms.gle/k3zqfXVENMbpsKDp7).

 ## Improve the framework